-- o Child is unwashed or hungry - o Parents are uninterested in child's academic performance - o Parents do not respond to repeated communications from the school - o Child does not want to go home - o Both parents or legal guardian are absent from Riga for any period of 24 hours or greater - o Parents do not respond to contacts by school in the case of concern
+- The child is unwashed or hungry - Parents are uninterested in their child's academic performance - Parents do not respond to repeated communications from the school - The child does not want to go home - Both parents or legal guardians are absent from Riga for any period of 24 hours or greater - Parents do not respond to contacts by school in the case of concern

-3. WHAT HAPPENS WHEN A TEACHER HAS Reasonable cause to believe abuse or Neglect is taking place?
+3. What happens when a teacher has reasonable cause to believe abuse or neglect is taking place?

-In the Republic of Latvia it is a legal requirement for all members of the ISR community either as individuals or members of the institution to report any incident or suspicion of child abuse to the local authorities.
+In the Republic of Latvia, it is a legal requirement for all members of the ISR community either as individuals or members of the institution to report any incident or suspicion of child abuse to the local authorities.

-Possible indicators of abuse and neglect (see pages 5, 6 and 7) will be used by the staff member as a guideline for reporting simultaneously to the School Director and to the Child Protection Officer, who will determine if the case needs further attention.
+Possible indicators of abuse and neglect (see pages 5, 6, and 7) will be used by the staff member as a guideline for reporting simultaneously to the School Director and to the Child Protection Officer, who will determine if the case needs further attention.
 To report the case please use the ISR Suspected Child Abuse Reporting Form (ISR Suspected Child Abuse Reporting Form).
 Behavioral indicators alone do not constitute abuse or neglect and other indicators may need to be considered before an official referral is made.